joric/paste_to_ue/README.md

 Adjust delta to large value if objects don't match the templates (e.g. set to 1).
 If it doesn't fix it, try separating large mesh into smaller meshes by template type and match single templates.

-In case of issues try to apply all transformations beforehand, so objects have zero origin and zero rotations.

 #### Copy Transforms

 Select objects, press Ctrl+Shift+C to copy objects data.
 You also can click "Copy to Clipboard" in the tool panel.